Inquest into a Wellington man's suspected suicide in secure unit begins

 A nurse left him at 5.20pm and said they would come back and check at 6pm.

-At that time Fischer was found in his room with no pulse and was transferred to hospital.
+At that time Fischer was found in his room unresponsive and was transferred to hospital.
 He died three days later.

-Detective Fraser believed the physical evidence suggested it would've been a "deliberate act" and "not accidental".

 His mother, Lyn Copland, took a case against the health board over his death.